The Pfeiffer Falls Trail

 Loop hike with the Valley View Trail

-The Pfeiffer Falls trail, by far the most popular hike in the park, starts near the lodge and climbs a redwood-filled gorge to reach a decent-sized waterfall.
-On the return trip, take a detour to get a great view of the Big Sur Valley.
+The Pfeiffer Falls trail, by far the most popular hike in Pfeiffer Big Sur, starts near the lodge and climbs an oak-wooded hillside to reach a decent-sized waterfall.
+On the return trip, take a side trail to get a great view of the Big Sur Valley.

 Click here to see the trailhead location in Google Maps.

-From the falls, the well-used Valley View trail climbs out of the canyon, almost immediately leaving the redwoods behind and entering an oak forest.
-The trail is not as scenic as the Pfeiffer Falls trail but is worthwhile because of a panoramic viewpoint that it leads to.
-The spur trail that leads to this viewpoint is less-used and narrower than the other trails in this loop, and can get overgrown with poison oak.
+The Valley View spur is less-used and narrower than the main trail, and can get overgrown with poison oak.
 The trail follows a ridge with occasional glimpses across the valley.
 Eventually the trail emerges at a viewpoint over the Big Sur Valley, looking toward the ocean.
 The grand sweep of the valley, fading into the pale blue distance, makes a spectacular view.

 Return to the Big Sur Lodge the way you came.